 Presenter: John Gannage, MD, CCFP, FMAPS

-Proton pump inhibitors (PPIs) are among the most frequently prescribed medications, yet research suggests they may be overused and lead to serious health risks.
+Proton pump inhibitors (PPIs) are among the most frequently prescribed medications, yet research suggests they may be overused and lead to serious adverse outcomes including increased risks of cardiovascular events, kidney disease, infections, and essential nutrient deficiencies.

 At the conclusion of this activity, participants will be able to: